Dallas resident accused man of exposing himself to kids. One is dead, other is in jail

 In an interview with detectives, Dunn admitted to shooting Crayton, but he said it was self-defense, Dallas police said.

-Dunn was in the Dallas County Jail Wednesday in lieu of $105,000.
+Dunn was in the Dallas County Jail on Wednesday in lieu of $105,000 bond.

 Comments